 What if you got cancer today? – Dom’s 5 Step Protocol:

 - Eat a ketogenic diet, and maintain high levels of ketones.
 The longer you stay in ketosis, the better tumor suppression you get.
 Also, ketosis has shown protect the body against the negative effects of chemotherapy and speed up recovery after sessions.

 - Fast.
 Fasting is the quickest way to get into ketosis, and it promotes the body’s natural garbage clearing and healing mechanisms.
-He suggests ideally fasting during the day, and then eating a ketogenic diet in the evening.
+He suggests ideally fasting during the day and then eating a ketogenic diet in the evening.

 - Supplement exogenous ketones, 2 – 4 times per day.
 That means products such as medium-chain triglycerides (Dom likes Quest MCT Oil Powder) and coconut oil (make sure its cold-pressed virgin oil).
 They can help with the on-ramp to ketosis (helping avoid the initial stress on the body).
 Then once in ketosis, it can allow you to reach higher levels of ketone readings, which boost ones feeling of wellbeing and improve the body’s tumor-suppressing abilities.

 - Take metformin to the point its causing side effects.
 He suggests titrating it, which means to start low (500mg)… and increase to the point you get some GI discomfort, back off slightly, and then stay there.
 Metformin works by suppressing glucose production in the liver.
-This lowers the bodies overall levels of glucose.
+This lowers the body’s overall levels of glucose.

-- Supplement Dichloroacetate – This activates a particular metabolic pathway called pyruvate dehydrogenise complex, and for reasons we don’t completely understand, it can cause cancer cells to die (apoptosis).
+- Supplement Dichloroacetate – This activates a particular metabolic pathway called pyruvate dehydrogenize complex, and for reasons we don’t completely understand, it can cause cancer cells to die (apoptosis).
 Start at about 10mg per kg and don’t go above 50mg per kg.
 At 50mg per kg, or thereabouts, you start to damage the nerves (peripheral neuropathy).

 Additionally, there are lots of great takeaways from the discussion for those without cancer.